 Same, but vastly different — not only in terms of benefits but also price.
 Always wondered how coliving (or flexible living) and shared housing differ?
 Then you’ll want to read on.

 Coliving (or flexible living) refers to a group of people who live together in a space that was specifically designed for that purpose.
 They would each have their own private rooms (and sometimes toilets) but share common spaces like the balcony, kitchen and living room.

-Share housing, on the other hand, is made up of a group of people sharing a single, traditional home, that probably wasn’t built with that purpose in mind.They may sound similar, but differ by quite a bit.
+Shared housing (or flatshare), on the other hand, is made up of a group of people sharing a traditional home that probably wasn’t built with that purpose in mind.They may sound similar, but differ by quite a bit.

 Differences Between Coliving and Share Housing